Cyber Security for Beginners

 Cyber Security Certifications

-To start your career in the cybersecurity field, you must know the certifications that you need to clear to get into this field.
+To start your career in the cybersecurity field, you must know the certifications you need to get into this field.
 Wondering what are they?
-This cyber security for beginners tutorial has got that covered for you too.
+This cyber security for beginners tutorial has covered that for you, too.
 The top three certifications are:

-1. CEH (Certified Ethical Hacker): The Certified Ethical Hacking (CEH V10) Course will train you in reverse engineering so that you can better protect corporate infrastructures from data breaches.
+1. CEH (Certified Ethical Hacker): The Certified Ethical Hacking (CEH v13) Course will train you in reverse engineering so that you can better protect corporate infrastructures from data breaches.

 CEH Certification